mikkelbue/tinyDA/README.md

 <img src="./tinyDA.png" width="500">

 # tinyDA
-Delayed Acceptance MCMC sampler with finite-length subchain sampling.
+Delayed Acceptance (Christen & Fox, 2005) MCMC sampler with finite-length subchain sampling.
 This is intended as a simple, lightweight implementation, with minimal dependencies, e.g. nothing beyond the SciPy stack.

 ## This is still a work in progress.